 - Best nightlife – Downtown Rock Hill

-- Best all-around accommodation – Fairfield Inn & Suites by Marriot Rock Hill
+- Place to stay – Fairfield Inn & Suites by Marriot Rock Hill

 1. Downtown Rock Hill

-Downtown Rock Hill, also known as Old Town Rock Hill, encompasses the original town center and neighborhoods of the city.
+Downtown Rock Hill, also known as Old Town Rock Hill, encompasses the city’s original town center and neighborhoods.
 Some of the buildings in the area date back to 1840, and many of the historic homes have been renovated to reflect their early beginnings.

 In addition to the city’s past, Downtown Rock Hill also features unique shops, stores, and restaurants that provide hours of happy distraction for everyone who visits, with the Flipside Restaurant being a favorite of both locals and tourists!